 Deployment Psychology Blog

 Welcome to this week’s edition of CDP News!
 We like to use this space to review recent happenings in and around the Center for Deployment Psychology, while also looking ahead to upcoming events.
-It's a brand-new month and we've got plenty to talk about.
+We’re in the home stretch of April and we’ve got some great events next week.

 Research Update Icon

-The weekly research update contains the latest news, journal articles and useful links from around the web.
+The weekly research update contains the latest news, journal articles, useful links from around the web and a special section focused on sleep and sleep-disturbances.
 Some of this week's topics include:

 Pages